A Gastroenterologist Answers Questions About Beeturia

-If what you see in the toilet after eating beets alarms you, here are some responses from Mervyn D. Danilewitz, MD, FACG, AGAF, Chief of Gastroenterology, Mercy Philadelphia Hospital.
+If what you see in the toilet after eating beets alarms you, here are some responses from Mervyn D. Danilewitz, MD, FACG, AGAF, a gastroenterologist with Roxborough Memorial Hospital, PA.

 Just how much beet juice can end up in the toilet after drinking a glass?